YoloGamer123415/log-info/README.md

 Can be set to the following:
 - `true` - Adds the pid of the process after the time.
 If it is the master process, it will be colored purple. (default value)
-- `false` - Rremoves the pid of the output.
+- `false` - Removes the pid of the output.

 Example:
 ```javascript